 The Doberman pinscher is a medium-large, deep-chested dog breed with a sleek and sturdy appearance.
-The breed is muscular and athletic, possessing great strength and endurance — so much so that it historically served as the Marine Corps' official dog during World War II.
-Dobermans (also called "Dobes" or "Dobies") are fearless, loyal and highly intelligent.
-These traits have made them ideal police, war, and guard dogs, but they are also outstanding companions.
+Dobermans (also called "Dobes" or "Dobies") are fearless, loyal, and highly intelligent.
+These traits make them ideal police, war, and guard dogs, but they are also outstanding companions.

-Well-trained Dobermans often do very well with children and in various social situations.
-They can make great therapy dogs.
+Well-trained Dobermans often do very great with children and in various social situations, and they can make great therapy dogs.
 The breed's temperament is generally known to be docile yet protective.
 The Doberman, which was first bred in Germany, has earned a reputation as a fierce guard dog (which it can certainly be).
 However, the breed is usually quite gentle and not aggressive by nature.

 COAT COLOR: Black, red, blue, or fawn with rust markings (sometimes small patches of white are seen)